8ctopus/paypal-rest-api/README.md

 php implementation of PayPal's REST api using PSR-7, PSR-17 and PSR-18.

 It is a work in progress and contributions are welcome.
-For now, it only covers subscriptions.
+For now, it covers subscriptions (Products and Plans) and web hooks.

 ## install